hsf-training/hsf-training-ml-webpage/_episodes/07-Model_Training.md

 {: .language-python}

 1. The classifier is created.
-In this situation we have three hyperparameters specified: `criterion`, `max_depth` (max number of consecutive cuts an individual tree cab make), and `n_estimators` (number of decision trees used).
+In this situation we have three hyperparameters specified: `criterion`, `max_depth` (max number of consecutive cuts an individual tree can make), and `n_estimators` (number of decision trees used).
 These **are not altered** during training.
 2. The classifier is trained using the training dataset `X_train` and corresponding labels `y_train`.
 3. The classifier makes predictions on the test dataset `X_test`.
 The machine learning algorithm was not exposed to this data during training.
 4. An accuracy score between the test dataset `y_test` and machine learning predictions `y_pred` is made.